-- 1. The Chief Financial Officer recommends that: - a) The Independent Investment Adviser's fund performance summary and market background be noted (Appendices 1 and 2); - b) The update on the Investment Managers placed 'on watch' by the Pension Investment Sub Committee be noted; - c) The funding position compared to the investment performance be noted; - d) The update on the Equity Protection current strategy be noted; - e) The update on Responsible Investment activities, Local Authorities Pension Fund Forum (LAPFF) (Appendix 3) and Stewardship investment pooling be noted; and - f) The update on the LGPS Central report on the voting undertaken on the Funds behalf be noted (Appendices 4 to 6).
+- 1. The Chief Financial Officer recommends that: - a) The Independent Investment Adviser's fund performance summary and market background be noted (Appendices 1 and 2); - b) The update on the Investment Managers placed 'on watch' by the Pension Investment Sub Committee be noted; - c) The funding position compared to the investment performance be noted; - d) The update on the Equity Protection current strategy be noted; - e) The update on Responsible Investment activities, Local Authorities Pension Fund Forum (LAPFF) (Appendix 3) and Stewardship investment pooling be noted; - f) The update on the LGPS Central report on the voting undertaken on the Funds behalf be noted (Appendices 4 to 6); and - g) The update on Taskforce for Climate-related Financial Disclosures (TCFD) Consultation be noted.